SuperpowersCorp/miso-component/README.md

 Notice that the model type of this component is `Pages` instead of `Page1.Model`.
-You can treat incorporate this just like a regular component, defining an `updater` and reaction for `HandlePage1Action`.
+You can treat incorporate this just like a regular component, defining an `updater` and reaction for `HandlePage1Action`, and you can define a component for each of the union type constructors.
 However, remember that things like `C.initialModel` will return the whole union type, so to set the initial page to `Page1`, you could just set `pages = C.initialModel page1Comp`.
 Also, if the pages have